GHFluding/ShiftManager/link/README.md

 # README.md

-# BiTRIX SM chat bot
+# Link SM service
-This service works with bitrix24 api
+This service is used for communication between others services

 # .ENV file
 This service requires an env file to work, an example is located in config/env/.env.example